liuzhy71/my_grab_a_bike/_posts/2017-5-18-artchitecture.md

 * Running on cloud.
 * Return map of the location sent, including image pins on the location of the bike

-### Position and Pollution level calculation on the Arduino
+### Position and Pollution level calculation by on bike processor
 *	Calculate the position (pitch, roll, yaw) from the accelerometer.
 *	Calculate the concentration of gas from the gas sensor.